Igloczek/theme-hyva-alpaca/README.md

+# Magento 2 Hyva theme with Alpaca Next flavors
+Proof of concept
-# What is this repo all about?
+## What is this repo all about?
 During Reacticon V4 in late 2021, I've introduced concept of Alpaca Next, a Magento theme that makes some things very differently.

 [You can watch a recording of my talk if you want to learn more about the initial idea](https://www.youtube.com/watch?v=5cSNr3LYgY4).